dazuma/toys/toys/README.md

     expand :rake

 This syntax is called a "template expansion."
 It's a way to generate tools programmatically.
-In this case, the `:rake` template reads your Rakefile and generates Toys tools corresponding to all your Rake tasks!
-If you run:
+In this case, Toys provides the `:rake` template, which reads your Rakefile and generates Toys tools corresponding to all your Rake tasks!
+Now if you run:

     toys

-You'll see that your Rake tasks can now be invoked from Toys.
+You'll see that you now have tools associated with each of your Rake tasks.
 So if you have a `rake test` task, you can run it using `toys test`.

-Note that if you normally run Rake with Bundler (e.g. `bundle exec rake test`), you may need to add toys to your Gemfile and invoke toys with Bundler as well (i.e. `bundle exec toys test`).
-This is because Toys is just calling the Rake API to run your task, and, well, if your Rake task requires a bundle, then you need to set it up.
+Note that if you normally run Rake with Bundler (e.g. `bundle exec rake test`), you may need to add Toys to your Gemfile and use Bundler to invoke Toys (i.e.
+`bundle exec toys test`).
+This is because Toys is just calling the Rake API to run your task, and the Rake task might require the bundle.
 However, when Toys is not wrapping Rake, typical practice is actually *not* to use Bundler.
 Toys provides its own mechanisms to activate and even install needed gems for you.

 So far, we've made Toys a front-end for your Rake tasks.
 This may be useful by itself.
 Toys lets you pass command line arguments "normally" to tools, whereas